cconcolato/isobmff-json-definitions/README.md

-This repo contains JSON representations of ISOBMFF boxes and other ISOBMFF structure.
+This repo contains JSON representations of ISOBMFF boxes and other ISOBMFF structures.
 The idea is to have a (mostly) declarative representation of all structures, such that it can be used by various tools, from parsers, to writers, to validators, to conformance suite systems.